From BR Bullpen

 - Born June 15, 1949 in Riverside, CA USA

 Biographical Information

-While he never led the league in any major category, he was fourth in the MVP voting in 1980, third in batting average a couple of times, and fourth in home runs once.
-Based on similarity scores, the most similar player is Gary Matthews Sr., a player who came to Atlanta's outfield shortly after Baker left the Braves.
+Based on similarity scores, the most similar player to Baker is Gary Matthews Sr., a player who came to Atlanta's outfield shortly after Baker left the Braves.

 Two Jokes